COLUMN-The bricks-and-mortar albatross: James Saft

 It works a lot better, though, if you can charge premium prices, as opposed to selling coats or books.

 This is a big and long-running trend, and as such there will be huge variation of outcomes.
 Many will do well in physical retail but those who do will be beating the odds.
-(At the time of publication James Saft did not own any direct investments in securities mentioned in this article.
+(At the time of publication, Reuters columnist James Saft did not own any direct investments in securities mentioned in this article.
 He may be an owner indirectly as an investor in a fund.
-You can email him at jamessaft@jamessaft.com and find more columns at blogs.reuters.com/james-saft) (Editing by James Dalgleish)
+For previous columns by James Saft, click on ) (Editing by James Dalgleish)